Post-Betrayal Syndrome

 You will only change when the pain of staying the same is greater than the pain of changing.

 Let go of the story and the benefits you get from telling yourself the story, and move on.
 Get support.
-But most importantly decide to become a person who treats themselves the way they want others to treat them.
+But most importantly, decide to treat yourself the way you treat others.

 Posted in Narcissism and tagged .